transfar-hackers/notes/how-to-handle-a-front-end-project.md

 when necessary

 ## based on the scenario and business requirements, setup developing framework
-9. if we have to create our own framework, make sure every team member understands the source codes.
+9. if we have to create our own framework, make sure **every team member understands the source codes**.
 **IMPORTANT: outline coding styles and make sure every team member understands it and rely on it**
 10. if we use existing frameworks, we should apply *best practise* of it, frameworks usually have a *best practice* section

 ## last words
-**It's better to have a STRIC restriction before-hand --> this saves a lot headaches** *A strict restriction requires that the senior developer / team lead having much more experience*
+**It's better to have a STRIC restriction before-hand --> that saves a lot headaches** *A strict restriction requires that the senior developer / team lead having much more experience*

 # during development